knwr01/TechDrop/README.md

 TechDrop is an e-commerce web application for an online electronics store.
 Customers can browse products, search by category, add items to their shopping cart, place orders, and leave reviews.

-Team Members
+Team Contributions

-- Kanwarnoor Singh
+Kanwarnoor Singh - Worked on project integration and final configuration testing.
+Verified both the development (H2) and production (MySQL) profiles, resolved the H2 console security access issue, and tested the integrated application.

-- Moteen Raza Bag
+Moteen Raza Bag - Implemented the Deliverable 3 YAML configuration and multi-profile setup, including the H2 development profile and MySQL production profile.

-- Shabnam Hajiyeva
+Shabnam Hajiyeva - Contributed to the development and integration of the TechDrop application features.

 Technologies